Royal Rumble (2000)

-The 2000 Royal Rumble was the 13th annual Royal Rumble professional wrestling pay-per-view (PPV) event and 100th PPV overall produced by the World Wrestling Federation (WWF, now WWE).
-It took place on January 23, 2000, at Madison Square Garden in New York City, New York.
+The 2000 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 13th annual Royal Rumble event and the WWF's 100th PPV event overall.
+It took place on January 23, 2000, from Madison Square Garden in the New York City borough of Manhattan, New York.
 Six matches were contested on the event's card.

-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
-For the 2000 event, the winner received a match for the WWF Championship at WrestleMania 2000.
+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a WWF Championship match at WrestleMania 2000.
 The main event was the 2000 Royal Rumble match, which The Rock won by last eliminating Big Show.
-The undercard included a street fight match between Triple H and Cactus Jack for the WWF Championship which Triple H won to retain the title.
+The undercard included a Street Fight between Triple H and Cactus Jack for the WWF Championship which Triple H won to retain the title.

-This Royal Rumble was the first WWF pay-per-view event to air on terrestrial television in the United Kingdom, as Channel 4 had acquired the rights to broadcast World Wrestling Federation programming that year.
+This Royal Rumble was the first WWF pay-per-view event to air on terrestrial television in the United Kingdom, as Channel 4 had acquired the rights to broadcast the WWF's programming that year.
 The Royal Rumble aired live, with commercial breaks—a format that was changed for later PPVs on Channel 4.
-The event has been named as one of "the 15 best pay-per-views ever" by WWE, with the Street Fight match being critically acclaimed among various reviewers.
+The event has been named as one of "the 15 best pay-per-views ever" by WWE, with the Street Fight being critically acclaimed among various reviewers.

 Production

 Background

-The event was held at Madison Square Garden in New York City, New York.
+The 13th annual Royal Rumble event was held at Madison Square Garden in New York City, New York.

-The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
+The Royal Rumble is an annual professional wrestling event, produced every January by the World Wrestling Federation (WWF, now WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
+It is named after and centered on the men's Royal Rumble match.
+The 13th Royal Rumble event was scheduled to be held on January 23, 2000, from Madison Square Garden in the New York City borough of Manhattan, New York.

+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
 For 2000, the winner earned a match for the WWF Championship at WrestleMania 2000.
-The 2000 event was the 13th event in the Royal Rumble chronology and was scheduled to be held on January 23, 2000, at Madison Square Garden in New York City, New York.

 Storylines

-The event comprised six matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised six matches that resulted from scripted storylines.
 Results were predetermined by WWF's writers, while storylines were produced on WWF's weekly television shows, Raw and SmackDown!.